LogicMedia/SpamRegex/README.md

 Strings of capital and lowercase letters (e.g. xjDsXrFzF) match a spam pattern, but some surnames, such as McAdams, do as well, so there is a negative weighted pattern for that.

 My use case is specifically english-only, so the entire cyrillic alphabet is included in a pattern, as are many other non-english letters.
-The patterns in this file are from actual spam.
+The patterns in this file are from actual spam, and have been tested against actual ham to ensure no false positives.
 This is all extremely specific to my use case.
 This may not be your use case, so modify accordingly.